 previously worked at the Austin School of Film and Synthetic Pictures and interned for director Richard Linklater.
-At the Tribune, Todd has helped develop the Stump Interrupted series, which won a national Edward R. Murrow award.
-He also co-produced the award-winning documentary, "Beyond The Wall."
+At The Texas Tribune, Todd helped develop the Stump Interrupted series, which won a national Edward R. Murrow award.
+He also co-produced the award-winning documentary "Beyond The Wall."
 A Fort Worth native, he graduated from the University of Southern California with a dual degree in film and English.

 In this edition of the TribCast, Evan talks to Cassi, Alex and Patrick about the now-public recording of House Speaker Dennis Bonnen’s infamous meeting with conservative activist Michael Quinn Sullivan.

 The Texas economy relies heavily on temporary work visas, like H-1Bs, to hire highly trained, highly skilled employees from abroad.
 But H-1Bs have been subject to tougher scrutiny, with denial rates on the uptick.

 The U.S. Department of Health and Human Services, the agency running the Carrizo Springs facility for unaccompanied teens, has distinguished its shelters from processing facilities facing worsening conditions.
 That hasn’t stopped protesters from descending on the town.

 Members of the Texas House and Senate wasted little time touting the never-ending "kumbaya" feeling that enabled them to reform school finance and property taxes.
 For those who covered the Capitol, a substantive, successful session meant a "boring" one.